-Single-use water bottles, microplastics and…uh, what’s that in my sushi?
+Single use water bottles, microplastics and what’s that in my sushi?

 As we watch the fall colors slowly creep panoramic across the trees and terrain of West Michigan, we often stare in wonderment at all the miracles nature gives us, year in and year out.
 Michigan is a beautiful state, and if we wish to keep it that way for future generations we have to discuss one of the seemingly many elephants in the room.
-That is, our reliance on plastics and other non-biodegradable micro-materials that pollute our earth.
+Our reliance on single use water bottles, plastics and other non-biodegradable micro-materials that pollute our earth.

 Yes, it’s not just water contamination, we’re eating plastic!

-Fortunately for us, the visual painted above is an easy one to wrap our heads around.
+Fortunately for us, the visual painted above is easy to wrap our heads around.

 So if we’ve heard about it so much, and it’s easily represented visually then what’s our problem?
 Why can’t we adapt to a more responsible way of life in this one, very specific and EASY way?

 Convenience.
 We as American’s love convenience, and it’s not always convenient to recycle.
-In some cases, it can be more important than product quality or price, but that’s for another blog.
-I’d like to give you a run down of just a couple frightening facts about the path we’re on in regards to plastics pollution…
+Sometimes, it can be more important than product quality or price, but that’s for another blog.
+I’d like to give you a rundown of just a couple frightening facts about the path we’re on regarding plastics pollution…

-- The energy we waste using single use bottled water would be enough to power 190,000 homes.
+- The energy we waste using single use water bottles would be enough to power 190,000 homes.

-- Only about one in five single-use plastic water bottles are recycled
+- Only about 1 in 5 single use water bottles are recycled

 ○ You know, because it’s not convenient.